Skuzzle-UK/app-ideas/README.md

 ## :ledger: App Ideas Collection

-Forked to redesign repository primarily based on C#
+Forked to follow through repository ideas primarily based on C#.
+Apps source code will be added as and when I complete the tasks.

 ![App Ideas Image](./app-ideas.png)